kubectl port-forward: Kubernetes Port Forwarding Guide

 Listen on Any Local IP Address

-Use the following command to listen to the local port on any local address and forward to the resource port:
+Use the 0.0.0.0 wildcard with the --address option to listen to the local port on any local address and forward the traffic to the resource port:

 Port forwarding by listening to any local address.